DISTANCE: 74.3 miles*

 So, why hike it?
 It’s part of the thru-hike.
 It has some memorable highlights including Sisters Rocks, the hike over Cape Sebastian and the beaches at either side, remote Crook Point, and the hike through Boardman State Scenic Corridor.
 Honestly, especially for a thru-hiker who’s come this far, the highway shoulder walking isn’t bad, especially if you can get an early start.
 The views are great, and there’s much less traffic here than on the north coast.

-GOLD BEACH-PISTOL RIVER: A scan of Air BnB indicates that there are now a handful of Air BnB options in this otherwise lodging-free zone, including one right at Pistol River and one on Cape Sebastian a short walk from the trail.
-So be sure to check it out before giving up on inn-to-inn on this stretch.
+Lodging: A scan of Air BnB indicates that there are now a handful of Air BnB options in this otherwise lodging-free zone, including one right at Pistol River and one on Cape Sebastian a short walk from the trail.
+Check it out before giving up on inn-to-inn on this stretch.